ikayz/simple-registration/README.md

 # simple-registration

-A simple php registration form and script
+A simple php registration website which is evolving into a CMS...
+"I think"